caam37830/project-group-4/meeting_summary_Dec5.md

 和midterm一样,
   - total population N = ?
   - simulation days T = ?
+    - use T that is used to chose b,k??
   - initial number of infected individuals I0 = ?